segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 hidden: true
 ---

-The Shopify Source enables you to send [Shopify Web Pixel API Standard Events](https://shopify.dev/docs/api/web-pixels-api/standard-events){:target="\_blank"} from your Shopify Store to Segment.
-Events sent to Segment are formatted to match the [Segment Ecommerce Spec](https://segment.com/docs/connections/spec/ecommerce/v2/) as closely as possible.
+This Shopify Source lets you send [Shopify Web Pixel API Standard Events](https://shopify.dev/docs/api/web-pixels-api/standard-events){:target="_blank"} from your Shopify Store to Segment.
+Events sent to Segment are formatted to match the [Segment Ecommerce Spec](/docs/connections/spec/ecommerce/v2/).

 This Source is a free [Shopify App Extension](https://shopify.dev/docs/apps/app-extensions){:target="_blank"} which can be installed using your Shopify Store's Admin interface.